How To Implement Psychiatry Services For Your Corrections Facility

 Or, perhaps you want to improve your inmates’ mental health through quality psychiatry and opioid treatment programs?

-Many inmates suffer from mental disorders, but unfortunately lots of community mental health services face challenges to support their special needs (Office of Mental Health NY).
+Many inmates suffer from mental disorders, but unfortunately lots of community mental health services face challenges to support their special needs.
 In fact, it’s estimated that approximately half of inmates have untreated mental illness — anxiety, mood disorders like depression and bipolar, schizophrenia and other psychotic disorders.
 In one county in 2015, they have found the rate of mental illness has tripled over the 15 percent estimated in the early 2000s. (mercurynews.com)

 One answer to this is providing psychiatric services in your health care system.